GenomicsAotearoa/shell-for-bioinformatics/docs/1_introduction.md

+## The UNIX operating system

+Unix is a multi-user operating system which allows more than one person to use the computer resources at a time.
+It was originally designed as a time-sharing system to serve several users simultaneous.
+Unix allows direct communication with the computer via a terminal, hence being very interactive and giving the user direct control over the computer resources.
+Unix also gives users the ability to share data and programs among one another.

+Unix is a generic operating system which takes full advantage of all available hardware such as 32-bit processor chips, expanded memory, and large, fast hard drives.
+Since Unix is written in a machine-independent language (C/C++) it is portable to many different types of machines including PC's.
+Therefore, Unix can be adapted to meet special requirements.The UNIX operating system is made up of three parts; the kernel, the shell and the programs.

 !!! quote "On Unix philosophy"

     “Although that philosophy can’t be written down in a single sentence, as its heart is the idea that the power of a system comes more from the relationships among programs than from the programs themselves.
 Many UNIX programs do quite trivial things in isolation, but, combined with other programs, become general and useful tools.” ***– Brian Kernighan & Rob Pike***

-## The UNIX operating system

-The UNIX operating system is made up of three parts; the kernel, the shell and the programs.

 ## UNIX vs. Linux